-What Dishes to Serve with this Recipe?
+What Side Dishes Go Well with This Recipe?

-- 12 - 16 oz peeled, deveined, tail-on shrimp
+- 12 - 16 oz. peeled, deveined, tail-on shrimp

-- 2 tablespoons unsalted butter, melted
+- 2 tablespoons unsalted butter (melted)

-- 4 cloves garlic, minced
+- 4 cloves garlic (minced)

 - 1/4 teaspoon salt

-- 3 light dashes cayenne pepper, (optional)
+- 3 light dashes cayenne pepper (optional)

 - 1/4 cup white wine

 - 1 tablespoon freshly squeezed lemon juice